qswitcher/CS188_projects/README.md

 -Implement an expectimax search with Alpha-Beta pruning to help guide Pacman through a small maze with ghosts.

 video of Pacman navigating maze in project 2 (https://dl.dropboxusercontent.com/u/61513461/pacman.mov).
 Please excuse the poor video quality.

+Project 3
+-Implementation of Reinforcement Learning techniques to teach pacman how to play Pacman.